 My back hurts: Now what?

 If your back hurts, you're not alone.
 Back pain is one of the most common complaints and reasons patients seek medical attention.
-It's estimated that 80% of adults have back pain at some point in their life, and at any one time, up to 40% may be experiencing pain.
+It's estimated that 80% of adults have back pain at some point in their lives.
+At any one time, up to 40% may be experiencing pain.
 But when is it serious, and when should you see a doctor?

 Acute back pain

 Acute back pain lasts less than four weeks.
 There are many causes, which include:

 - Sprains and strains, which are the most common cause.

 - Degeneration of the discs between the bones of the spine or vertebra.